-- 112.01 Before a license shall be issued or reissued to engage in the control of any kind of pests, a surety bond must be furnished on a form provided by the Bureau.
-This bond shall be conditioned so that the principal therein named shall conduct honestly such business in accordance with the laws and regulations of this state, and shall faithfully perform all his professional service contracts.
+- 112.01 Before a license shall be issued or reissued to engage in the control of any kind of pests, a bond must be furnished on a form provided by the Bureau.
+This bond shall be conditioned so as to insure to the purchaser of services from said licensee the fulfillment of any contract or guarantee made by the licensee and that the principal therein named shall conduct honestly such business.
 Bonding requirements are based on the category of pest control to be performed.
 For categories involving insect, rodent and plant disease control work this bond shall not be less than \$5,000.
-For categories involving weed control work this bond shall not be less than \$2,500.00.
+For categories involving weed control work this bond shall not be less than \$2,500.
 If insect, rodent, plant disease and weed control work are to be performed the bond shall not be less than \$5,000.
 No surety bond shall be accepted except from companies approved by the Commissioner of Insurance of Mississippi. - 112.02 Insurance is not required for licensees engaged in the control of weeds.
-Before a license shall be issued or reissued to engage in the control of insect, rodent and plant diseases, proof of general liability insurance must be furnished on a form provided by the Bureau.
-This insurance shall insure against negligent or careless acts of the insured.
-This insurance shall not be less than \$100,000.00 per occurrence, with a minimum annual aggregate of \$200,000.00 for all occurrences.
-No insurance shall be accepted except from companies admitted to do business in Mississippi, companies that are non-admitted but approved to do business in Mississippi, or risk retention and purchasing groups registered by the Commissioner of Insurance of Mississippi.
-This \$200,000.00 minimum coverage shall include coverage for pollution and contamination, property damage, personal injury and errors and omissions.
-Those licensed for wood destroying insect control as defined by subsection 104.04(1) of this chapter shall have insurance to include (1) errors and omissions on Mississippi Official Wood Destroying Insect Reports as defined by subsection 100(15) of this chapter and (2) damages caused by structural pests.

-112.03 Bonds and insurance shall expire at the same time.
-The license to engage in such professional services shall be invalid upon expiration of bond and insurance.
-(Amended May 20, 2010)
+Before a license shall be issued or reissued to engage in the control of insect, rodent and plant diseases, proof of insurance must be furnished on a form provided by the Bureau.
+This insurance shall be conditioned as to insure against negligent or careless acts.
+This insurance shall not be less than \$100,000 per occurrence, with a minimum annual aggregate of \$200,000 for all occurrences.
+No insurance shall be accepted except from companies admitted to do business in Mississippi, companies that are non-admitted but approved to do business in Mississippi.
+This \$200,000 minimum coverage shall include coverage for pollution and contamination, property damages, bodily injury, errors, and omissions.
+Those licensed for structural pest control as defined by subsection 104.04(1) of this chapter shall have insurance to include 1. errors and omissions on Mississippi Official Wood Destroying Insect Reports as defined by subsection 100(15) of this chapter and 2. damages caused by structural pests. - 112.03 Bonds and insurance shall expire at the same time.
+The license to engage in such professional services shall be invalid upon expiration of bond and insurance.(Amended May 20, 2010)